 We’re campaigning to ensure that our streets and public spaces are safe for people with sight loss

-The Equality Act makes it illegal for the vast majority of businesses and other service providers to refuse access to a guide or other assistance dog owner.
+The Equality Act makes it illegal for the vast majority of businesses and other service providers to refuse access to a guide dog or other assistance dog owner.
 For taxi and Private Hire Vehicle (PHV) drivers, access refusals are a criminal offence, unless the driver has a valid medical exemption certificate.

 Nevertheless, refusals remain a regular part of guide dog ownership.